 Since English really spread across the world due to the activities of the British Empire, a majority of the places where English is still an official language includes a lot of former colonies or territories.

 Saint Kitts and Nevis

 Trinidad and Tobago

 As is probably to be expected, the United States has the most native speakers of English in the world.
 Even more than the United Kingdom as their population is greater than that of the UK.
-All in all there are about 300 million native English speakers in the US.
+All in all, there are about 300 million native English speakers in the US.

 After America, Canada has the most number of English speakers in the Americas, According to Statistics Canada, in their 2016 Census, 22,162,865 Canadians said English was the language that they spoke most often while at home.

-In South America, a majority of the populations speak Spanish or Portuguese, but English is the third most common language that isn’t an indigenous dialect.
+In South America, a majority of the population speak Spanish or Portuguese, but English is the third most common language that isn’t an indigenous dialect.
 There are around 5.4 million English speakers in this region, mostly from Argentina and Columbia.

 Of course, English is still widely spoken in the United Kingdom and the Republic of Ireland.
 The UK has a total of about 59,600,000 English speakers, with 54,400,000 considering it their first language while Ireland has 4,350,000 English speakers, with 4,122,100 calling it their first language.